winf-hsos/tableau-workbooks/README.md

 # How to use

-Navaigate to a folder with visualizations that you would like to open in Tableau.
+Navigate to a folder with visualizations that you would like to open in Tableau.
 Download the two files:

 - `*.twb`
 - `*.hyper`